digitalcredentials/signing-service/README.md

 Implements one http endpoint:

- * [POST /credentials/sign]
+ * [POST /instance/:instanceId/credentials/sign]

-The service is meant to be called as a RESTful service from any software wanting to sign a credential, and in particular is thusly used by the [DCC issuer-coordinator](https://github.com/digitalcredentials/issuer-coordinator) from within a Docker Compose network.
+The service is meant to be called as a RESTful service from any software wanting to sign a credential, and in particular is thusly used by the [DCC issuer-coordinator](https://github.com/digitalcredentials/issuer-coordinator) and the  [DCC workflow-coordinator](https://github.com/digitalcredentials/worfklow-coordinator) from within a Docker Compose network.

-You may also want to take a look at the [DCC issuer-coordinator](https://github.com/digitalcredentials/issuer-coordinator), as it provides both signing and status revocation as a single combined service.
+You may also want to take a look at the [DCC issuer-coordinator](https://github.com/digitalcredentials/issuer-coordinator), as it provides bearer token security over tenant endpoints, and combines both signing and status revocation as a single service.
 It also describes a model for composing DCC services within a Docker Compose network.

 ## Quick Start